ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 even in disillusionment, tho, I argue we still must seek clarity, not just catharsis, which can create more entropy and noise.

 when an artist says, “I’m just making music,” they are attempting to declare themselves an independent variable in an entangled universe.
 As you point out, this isn't just ignorance; it is a highly profitable, systemic lie.
 Silence, in a hyper-connected world, requires active effort.
 It is the curation of a void.
-Therefore, silence is a political act—it is an endorsement of the status quo that keeps their wealth secure.
+Therefore, silence is a political act, it is an endorsement of the status quo that keeps their wealth secure.

 so, I feel like the invocation of Nina Simone is the perfect anchor for this stream of consciousness.
 Simone risked her life, her career, and her sanity to hold up a mirror to the Civil Rights movement.